“Want to work from home during COVID-19?”

 The pickings are slim, and these days, all the agents in North America will send the same bathroom tissue script to every talent with a potty mouth.
 That really makes you feel part of an exclusive club, doesn’t it?

-5. It may take many years before you see a return on your investment.
+5. It may take many years before you see a return on your investment, if you’re lucky.

 A voice-over career cannot be bought.
 It has to be conquered.
 Slowly.